-Hitchcock cast his daughter – Patricia – in a handful of his films over the years, most notably as Farley Granger’s excitable sister-in-law in Strangers On A Train (1951), but she was never better utilised than as the chatty, self-obsessed receptionist in Psycho.
-Her banal, charmed life is something that grates on Janet Leigh’s ill-fated Marion Crane, and perhaps subconsciously plays a part in her decision to steal the fateful $40,000.
+Hitchcock cast his daughter – Patricia – in a handful of his films over the years, most notably as Farley Granger’s excitable sister-in-law in Strangers On A Train (1951).
+She was never better utilised, though, than as the chatty, self-obsessed receptionist Caroline in Psycho.
+Her charmed life grates on Marion, and perhaps subconsciously plays a part in her decision to steal the $40,000.

 Patricia Hitchcock in Psycho

 8. Hitchcock allowed his actors more freedom than ever before